 New Year’s Eve in Ecuador

-In this South American country, a family dresses up a straw man representing the old year.
-Family members make a will for the straw man that lists all of their faults.
-At midnight, they burn the straw man in hopes their own faults disappear too.
+In this South American country, folks dress up a straw man to represent the old year, and family members make a will for the straw man that lists all of his “faults.”
+At midnight, they burn the straw man — in hopes that their own faults disappear too.